omgnetwork/omgnetwork.github.io/docs/in-flight-exits.md

 - The user has signed and broadcast a transaction, but is unable to verify its inclusion in a block.
 - The user can see that the transaction has been included in a block, but believes that the block is invalid due to a dishonest operator.

-For more scenarios elaborated in detail, click [here]().

 The user can initiate an IFE regardless of whether the above is factually correct, but must commit an `exit bond`.
 The purpose of the `exit bond` is to deter users from initating exits dishonestly, as this bond will be awarded to any party who successfully proves that the exit is dishonest.

-> For further information on the bond mechanism and the definiton of a "dishonest" exit, please see the [Appendix]().
+> For further information on the bond mechanism, please see the [Appendix](exitbonds).

 > The exit protocol forms the crux of the Plasma design.
 This guide aims to only discuss implementation of these concepts with respect to the OMG Network.
 If you want a deeper dive of these concepts, further discussion can be found on the [MoreVP Technical Overview](morevp-technical-overview).